 One of the reasons for extensive flooding during floods is the distinctly reduced water retention in the Rhine watershed and along the Rhine for which we are largely responsible ourselves.

-Within holistic flood prevention and protection, the countries bordering the Rhine have since 1995 jointly worked on reducing damage caused by floods by 25 per cent until the year 2020.
-To this effect, extreme flood stages are to be reduced by up to 70 cm downstream the impounded section of the Upper Rhine.
+Within holistic flood prevention and protection, the countries bordering the Rhine have since 1995 jointly worked on reducing damage and risks caused by floods.
+To this effect, extreme flood stages are to be reduced downstream the impounded section of the Upper Rhine.